 So why not take a little bit from the enduro mountain bike scene, a little bit from gravel racing, a little from gran fondos, and create a new type of bike race that’s friendlier, all-inclusive and more exciting for every rider.
 Imagine a competitive event that has you out on the bike all day, but only really suffering for a short period of time.
 Imagine casual riders and pros, cyclocrossers and criterium specialists—and everything in between—riding and racing on a course designed to award all-around bike riders.

-I brought the idea to several bicycle-industry friends.
-Giro, immediately understanding the potential, ran with it.
+I brought the idea to several bicycle-industry friends, who immediately understanding the potential, ran with it.
 The result is a new kind of bike race called Grinduro.”

-The course might only be 60 miles, but it’s a crusher.
-Add the fact that roughly 70-percent of the course is on dirt and you have a makings of a hard day.
+The courses may only be 100 km / 60 miles, but it’s a crusher.
+Add the fact that roughly 70-percent of the course is on dirt and you have the makings of a hard day.
 But the best thing about Grinduro is you don’t need to be on a serious training regimen to do well.
-Each timed segment is between 10 and 15 minutes.
+Each timed segment is between 5 and 15 minutes.
 The segments are more like the kind of efforts you hammer out with your pals on the weekends than a traditional bike race.

 There are inherent risks anytime you ride a bike.
 Grinduro is only as dangerous as you make it.
 We think it is worlds safer than the average office park criterium.

 Yes!
-Your Grinduro entry fee includes a gourmet breakfast, lunch and dinner on race day and all racers camp without additional charge at the Grinduro Village Campgrounds.
+Your Grinduro entry fee includes a hearty breakfast, lunch and dinner on race day.
 There will also be food for sale on Friday night and Sunday morning.

 Of course!
 Bring your friends and family.
 The more the merrier.
 Be sure to check out the Friend and Family Weekend Pass if you’ll be bringing your crew.
 There are also plenty of volunteer opportunities!